TehMaxwell/tehmaxwell.github.io/_posts/2020-07-20-Some_Catching_Up_To_Do.md

 The upside to this is that you get way more out of University than you put in.
 If you are willing to put in the effort and get involved with the University community you will meet some fantastic people and have a brilliant time.
 To date, here are some of the highlights of my University experience:

 - I've been a member of Avalon ROV, a student team working to build an underwater robot to compete in the MATE ROV competition, for two years.
 This included a trip to UK Maker Faire.
 - I was President of the EEE Society during my second year.
-During this time I organised a range of events including socials, factory visits and an end of year ball.
+During this time I organised a range of events including socials, factory visits and an End of Year Ball.
 - I've been a member of the Sheffield Engineering Leadership Academy (SELA) for the last two years.
-This has given me access to top class workshops and teaching in Professional Skills all for free as well as a group of friends I'll know for a long long time!
+This has given me access to top class workshops and teaching in Professional Skills all for free; as well as a group of friends I'll know for a long long time!
 - I've tried Archery and Fencing, as well as being involved in weekly Gaming socials.
 - I've been to several live music events, comedy performances and other shows.
 I've also taken trips to other UK cities with friends.
 - I'm a representative for the IForge, the first student led Makerspace in the UK.
 This gives me access to a range of tools (laser cutters, 3D Printers, milling machines, etc.) 24/7 and means I'm involved in a fantastic community of makers!